tonybaloney/tonybaloney.github.io/blog/extending-python-with-assembly.md

 ![remote-control-car](/img/posts/remote-control-car.jpg){: style="width:40%"}

-The seamlessly working machine on the outside obscures a network of patterns, patches, and workarounds in its internals.
+The working machine on the outside obscures a network of patterns, patches, and workarounds in its internals.
-Programmers are used to working on the guts of a system and changing the ugly-inner workings to coax it into doing what its been told.
+Programmers are used to working on the guts of a system and manipulating the ugly-inner workings to get it to follow some simple instructions.

 This experiment was no different.
 I wanted to see if I could write a CPython Extension in 100% assembly.

-Why?
+**Why**?
 Well, because after finishing the [CPython Internals book](https://realpython.com/cpython-book), the assembly code was still something of a mystery.
 I started learning x86-64 assembly from [Jo Van Hooey's book](https://www.apress.com/gp/book/9781484250754) and understood some of the basic concepts but struggled to relate them to the high-level languages that I'm familiar with.

 There are some questions I wanted answers to, like: